redhat-cop/containers-quickstarts/rabbitmq/README.md

 ![RabbitMQ](images/RabbitMQ-logo.svg "RabbitMQ")

 ## Requirements
-This example is configured to use a `PersistentVolume` for storing cluster and message data.
+1. This example is configured to use a `PersistentVolume` for storing cluster and message data.
 Thus it is a requirement that Openshift is configured to support [Persistent Volumes](https://docs.openshift.com/container-platform/latest/dev_guide/persistent_volumes.html) and that there are PVs with at least `ReadWriteOnce` (RWO) access available.

+2. This example is also using the [OpenShift Applier](https://github.com/redhat-cop/casl-ansible/tree/master/roles/openshift-applier) to build and deploy RabbitMQ.
+As a result you'll need to have [ansible installed](http://docs.ansible.com/ansible/latest/intro_installation.html).

 ## Parameters
 | NAME                         | DESCRIPTION                         | VALUE